 English Language Arts: Our customized curriculum, based on literature, poetry and composition, emphasizes critical thinking.
 Students use Complete English for Cambridge Secondary 1 supplemented with grammar, spelling, vocabulary, and reading comprehension resources.
 Middle school students also use the Cover Story writing curriculum.

 Mathematics and Science are taught using Cambridge International Secondary 1,

 a highly acclaimed, internationally recognized curriculum organized into clear lessons and hands-on activities.
 Small math groups allow students the maximum opportunity to ask questions, solve problems together, and increase math confidence.
-Weekly science labs, annual science fair projects, and other special collaborative projects enrich our math and science program.
+Weekly science labs, annual science fair projects, and other projects enrich our math and science program.

 Frequent field trips keep education alive!